 What happens if you don’t replace breast implants?

 As I mentioned earlier, breast implants don’t have to be replaced unless they rupture or develop a capsular contracture.
 If they haven’t ruptured and feel soft, you don’t need to replace them regardless of how long they have been in.
 But what happens if they rupture and you don’t replace them?
 Let me start this conversation by saying this isn’t something well-studied.
 There are no studies in which doctors leave ruptured breast implants in place simply to see what happens.
 So the information I’m giving you is a combination of anecdotal information combined with common sense.

 With a ruptured implant I do recommend removal of the implant, whether it is silicone or saline.
 If a ruptured silicone implant is left in place, the silicone could cause inflammation that results in pain or the development of scar tissue (i.e. capsular contracture).
-For this reason, some insurance companies will cover removal of a ruptured silicone breast implant.
-Saline implants are less clear-cut however.
-Insurance generally will not pay for removal of a ruptured saline implant.
-This could be taken to mean ruptured saline implants do not cause problems.
-And anecdotally this appears to be true.
-But I still recommend removing the implant if it is ruptured.
+Even though saline implants are less clear-cut and anecdotally cause less problems when rupture, I still recommend removing the implant if it is ruptured.
+I still recommend removing the implant if it is ruptured.

 In the case of capsular contracture, there isn’t a medical necessity to remove the implant, as long as it’s intact.
 But if the breast is hard or painful, most women will want to have the implant and capsule removed simply for comfort.

 What happens to breast implants over time?